BorderlandsTexasPoetryReview/www.borderlands.org/post_collections/_events/2019-07-28-summer-reading.md

 ---

-Join us for readings and talks by Issue 50 contributors.
+Join us for readings and talks by Issue 50 contributors:

-Featured Poet: Alex Lemon
-Featured Artist: James Surls
+Poetry readings by Alex Lemon (Issue 50 Featured Poet) and Saúl Hernández.

+Liz Garton Scanlon will speak on the history of _Borderlands_.

+Frances Thompson (UMLAUF Sculpture Garden & Museum) and Ruby Surls (James Surls' daughter) will discuss James Surls' current exhibit, _James Surls: With Out, With In_.

+Terry Sherrell (OneTouchPoint) will discuss her experiences designing and printing _Borderlands_.